-From an early date Korean political culture is characterised by isolationism and a strong desire to maintain independence.
+From an early date, Korean political culture is characterised by isolationism and a strong desire to maintain independence.
 China, though treated with deference, is kept at arm's length, and relations with other neighbours are discouraged.
-Among Westerners, Korea comes to be known as the 'Hermit Kingdom'.
+Among Westerners, Korea comes to be known as the Hermit Kingdom.

-1923 - In April, Kim moves to Pyongyang for further schooling.
+In 1919 Kim's parents leave Japanese-occupied Korea for Manchuria, where Kim attends a Chinese school.
+Kim moves back to Pyongyang in 1923 for further schooling.
 He returns to Manchuria in 1925 and continues his education.

 1929 - In October, while attending Yuwen Middle School in Jilin, Manchuria, Kim is jailed for belonging to a student political group led by the South Manchurian Communist Youth Association.
-When he is released in May the following year, he joins a unit of the Anti-Japanese United Army operating in Manchuria's Jilin Province.
+When he is released in May the following year he joins a unit of the Anti-Japanese United Army operating in Manchuria's Jilin Province.
 In 1932 he is made the unit's commander.

-1930s - The anti-Japanese resistance strengthens after Japan invades Manchuria in 1931.
+1931 - The anti-Japanese resistance strengthens after Japan invades Manchuria in 1931.
 Over 200,000 Chinese and Koreans join guerrilla groups, though the number quickly drops to several thousand after a bloody Japanese counterinsurgency campaign.

 1937 - The Second Sino-Japanese War breaks out on 7 July following a skirmish between Chinese and Japanese troops outside Beijing.
 Now on a war footing, Japan cracks down on its colony in Korea.
 Koreans are required to speak Japanese and take Japanese names.